kvbd176/SalesData_Analysis/README.md

-# Sales Data Analysis using Python
+# Sales Data Analysis & Prediction using Python

 ## Project Overview
-This project focuses on analyzing sales data using Python libraries such as NumPy, Pandas, and Matplotlib.
-It includes data cleaning, analysis, and visualization to extract meaningful insights.
+This project focuses on performing end-to-end sales data analysis and basic predictive modeling using Python.
+It includes data preprocessing, exploratory data analysis (EDA), visualization, and a machine learning model to classify sales performance.

 ---

 ## Objective
 - Perform numerical analysis using NumPy
-- Handle and clean data using Pandas
+- Clean and preprocess data using Pandas
-- Visualize data using Matplotlib
+- Visualize insights using Matplotlib
+- Build a basic machine learning model for sales prediction

 ---